msoap/tcg/README.md

 # TCG - terminal cell graphics

-Go Graphics library for use in a terminal.
+Go Graphics library for use in a text terminal.
 Only 1bit graphics can be used with two colors.
 Used unicode block symbols for drawing.
 2x3 mode is supported by the latest versions of the Iosevka font.

 ## Features